FD-Data-Engineering/CV-Analyser/README.md

        helm install cv-analyser spark-operator/spark-operator --namespace spark-operator  --set sparkJobNamespace=spark-operator --set webhook.enable=true
 ```
 The above command will take a while to setup.
 When it is completed, run ``` kubectl get all -n spark-operator ``` to confirm the cv-analyser deployment.
+You can check mutating webhook configuration by running  ``` kubectl get mutatingwebhookconfiguration ``` .
+This should show you a similar result as above.

 ## Deploying Spark App on Kubernetes
 With the infrastructure now setup, we can now deploy the spark jobs on Kubernetes.